Ways to support your child’s return to school

 Ask your child what school was like

-When your child goes back to school, give them time to tell you about their day and try to answer any questions they have.
+Give your child time to tell you about their day and try to answer any questions they have.
 Perhaps they’ve heard something from another child and want to ask you if it’s true.
 Maybe they’re anxious about an aspect of their new day.

 Hygiene and staying healthy at school

 Your child’s school will have strict guidance around cleaning surfaces, hand washing and other ways to minimise the risk of infection.
-There will also be changes to some subjects, such as PE and music, so they can be taught safely.
 You may have received some information about the ways they’re doing this and what support they expect from parents and care givers.
-If not, you may receive updates from next week.

-Dr Luke Powles , Associate Clinical Director, Bupa Health Clinics, explains the risk of coronavirus to children: “Evidence shows that children are at a much lower risk than adults of becoming severely ill from coronavirus.
-There’s also no evidence that children transmit the disease any more than adults do.
+Dr Luke Powles, Clinical Director, Bupa Health Clinics, explains the risk of coronavirus to children: “Evidence shows that children have a very low risk of becoming severely ill from coronavirus.
+If they do get coronavirus, most either have no symptoms at all or a very mild illness.
 However, coronavirus still remains in the community, so we all need to play our part in reducing the spread of the virus.”

-Dr Samantha Wild, Bupa GP, shares her top tips on hygiene and staying well during the transition back to school.
+Dr Samantha Wild, Bupa GP, shares her top tips on hygiene and staying well at school.

 - Catch it, bin it, kill it!
 Explain to your child that coughs and sneezes should be ‘caught’ in a tissue, when possible, and put straight into a bin.
 This helps reduce the spread of viruses in general.

 - Be aware of coronavirus symptoms.